The following information can be found on this page:

 Definition: Payments and benefits made for coaches and/or administrative staff no longer employed by the school.

 Explanation: Severance payments and applicable benefits recognized for past coaching and administrative personnel.
 (Line 26).
-(From NCAA Financial Reports).
+(From NCAA MFRS reports).
 Previously, severance payments for coaches and administrative personnel were included with Coaches Compensation or Support and Administrative Compensation.
-In FY23, severance payments were created as a separate category in this database, and all prior reporting years were adjusted to reflect the respective severance payments in the reporting years.
+In the 2023 Fiscal Year, severance payments were created as a separate category in this database, and all prior reporting years were adjusted to reflect the respective severance payments in the reporting years.

 STUDENT FEES: